Dmitri-Sintsov/django-jinja-knockout/README.rst

 https://github.com/niwinz/django-jinja which simplifies Jinja2 integration.
 I took further step, providing DTL tag library to include Jinja2 templates into DTL templates.

-So, basically in this project two great templating engines (client-side https://github.com/knockout/knockout and server-side https://github.com/mitsuhiko/jinja2) meet together.
+In this project two great templating engines (client-side https://github.com/knockout/knockout and server-side https://github.com/mitsuhiko/jinja2) meet together.
 That allows to write complex dynamic HTML code with less effort, cleaner look and easily readable.
 Both also are very fast, Knockout.js templates being one of the fastest at client-side, while Jinja2 estimated to be faster few times than built-in DTL templates, and is more powerful.